Cleeng/mediastore-sdk/README.md

 - `offerId` \* - ID of Cleeng offer, for which Purchase component should be opened.
 If not provided, it will use the item from local storage with name 'CLEENG_OFFER_ID'
 - `onSuccess` - function called after a successful payment process \* - required
+- `adyenConfiguration` - an optional parameter that can be used to customize look and feel of the Adyen payment in purchase section.
+Read more information about adyen configuration [here](#adyenConfiguration).

 **Config methods**